 What to expect during the weekly webinar:

-- This course includes 2 weekly 50 minute webinars.
-Recorded sessions are available for students with schedule conflicts.
+- Weekly webinars are 50 minutes long.
+Webinars are recorded and are available for students with schedule conflicts.

 - Primary instruction and guided discussions are provided during live webinars.

 - Active Participation (via the microphone and chat) is expected.

 Before taking this course, students should be able to:

 - Respond constructively to their classmates’ ideas, even when disagreeing.

 Students should be willing to:

 - Actively participate (via the microphone and chat) in the class discussion.